SeanKilleen/seankilleen.github.io/_posts/2020-02-15-installing-building-jekyll-github-pages-blogs-with-ruby-on-windows.md

 * I run `bundler --version` and see that it's `1.17.x` out of the box.
 * I run `gem install bundler` to upgrade it to version `2.x`

+### Step 4: Installing the packages

+* I go to the source directory that has my `Gemfile`.
+* I delete the `gemfile.lock` file, as I'd like to ensure the packages are being recreated as bundler sees fit.
+* I run `bundle install`
+* I wait.
+For a while.
+Because I have native dependencies in some of these gems, some code literally needs to get compiled while I wait.
+I sip some coffee.

 ## The WSL (Windows Subsystem for Linux) Way